+Dr. Campo is certified by the American Board of Psychiatry & Neurology and is a member of the American Psychiatric Association and the American Academy of Addiction Psychiatrists.
+He is the former Medical Director at The Dunes East Hampton in Long Island, NY as well as Gracie Square Hospital in New York City.
 His treatment philosophy includes a bio-psychiatric as well as a spiritual healing approach.
 Dr. Campo is a strong advocate of early diagnosis and treatment of co-occurring disorders believing they play an essential role in achieving and maintaining a sober and healthful lifestyle.
 Dr. Campo has appeared on Fox’s Good Day New York and lectures throughout New York on psychiatric issues and addiction.

 As Clinical Director of Ocean Drive, Davida is responsible for providing clinical leadership and overseeing the coordination of care for clients.
-She holds a Masters Degree in Social Work from Fordham University, a Bachelors of Arts from University of North Carolina at Chapel Hill and is a Credentialed Alcohol and Substance Abuse Counselor.
+She holds a Master’s Degree in Social Work from Fordham University, a Bachelors of Arts from University of North Carolina at Chapel Hill and is a Credentialed Alcohol and Substance Abuse Counselor.
 Davida began her career at Saint Francis Hospital in New York in 1992.
 She joined the Caron Renaissance staff as a Primary Therapist in 2006 and transitioned to the Family Services Department in 2008 working as a Family Therapist.
 Davida’s approach focuses on the underlying character pathologies that fuel addictive processes while also working with families to engage them in their own recovery process.

 Randy is a Licensed Mental Health Counselor (LMHC), holds a Bachelor’s Degree in Psychology, a Masters Degree in Mental Health, and a Doctoral Degree in Marriage and Family Therapy.
 Randy has been in the field since 2002, having been a therapist at Lutheran Services South Florida, Gulf Coast Community Care and New Direction, Inc. Additionally, Randy is a strong believer in the mind/body connection and its positive impact on clinical outcomes.
 He is an active athlete having played semi-pro volleyball, as well as cricket, soccer and track & field.

-Shari-Ann holds a Bachelor’s Degree in Psychology, and earned her Masters and Doctoral Degree in the field of Clinical Psychology.
+Shari-Ann holds a Bachelor’s Degree in Psychology, and earned her Master and Doctoral Degree in the field of Clinical Psychology.
 She completed her internship at the Behavioral Resource and Institute for Neuropsychological Services (B.R.A.I.N.S.) and at the Helen DeVos Children Hospital in Michigan.
 She completed her postdoctoral fellow at a residential treatment facility in Florida where her focus was on the treatment of substance related disorders.
 Shari-Ann has worked in the mental health field since 2005, and has treated a variety of clinical presentations ranging from acute to more chronic mental illnesses.
 Shari-Ann specializes in the treatment of addiction, depression, anxiety and personality disorders.
 She has a passion for working with families and couples.

 Adrianna helps couples and families explore issues and develop coping strategies to alleviate distress.
-She holds a Masters Degree in Integrative Psychotherapy and is an Accredited Member of the British Association of Counselling Psychotherapy.
+She holds a Master’s Degree in Integrative Psychotherapy and is an Accredited Member of the British Association of Counselling Psychotherapy.
 She has 16 years of experience providing psychotherapy to individuals, couples and families as well as being a collaborator on psychosocial teams.
 She has particular expertise in alcohol & drug addictions, sex & love addiction and relationship problems.
 After a successful career working with world famous musicians and actors in the music & film business, Adrianna trained as a forensic psychotherapist working with men and women classified as serious offenders in maximum security prisons.